I’m going to challenge you to do something a little scary and maybe even a little controversial. I’m going to challenge you to become less tolerant.

 If I simply tolerate you, it implies that I can barely stand to be around you.
 Tolerance is really just a short step away from loathing and hatred.
 We encourage tolerance because our expectations are too low.
 Social scientist Arthur Brooks of the American Enterprise Institute think tank, suggests that we “talk about ‘tolerance’ because we have low standards.”

 Brooks’ concern with tolerance and respect is motivated by the current political environment.
 He refers to “political motive asymmetry” in politics.
-Essentially, that means that both political sides believe their ideologies are based in love, while the opposing parties’ ideologies are based in hate.
+Essentially, that means both political sides believe their ideologies are based in love, while the opposing party’s’ ideologies are based in hate.

-This type of misperception creates some serious problems when it comes to tolerance, let alone respect.
+This type of misperception creates serious problems when it comes to tolerance, let alone respect.
 How can we respect an ideology or a person who we (wrongly) believe is motivated by hate?
-Unfortunately, we see how this type of thinking has impacted the 2016 presidential race.
+Unfortunately, we see how this type of thinking has impacted presidential politics.
 People are villainized and denigrated just for affiliating with the opposing party’s ideology.

-Brooks says that the solution to political motive asymmetry is to realize that Democrats need to respect what Republicans bring to the discussion when they champion free markets, and Republicans need to respect the Democratic voices that remind us to care for the poor.
-Respecting – not tolerating or accepting – each other’s views can lead to cooperative efforts instead of conflicting ones.
+Brooks says that the solution to political motive asymmetry is to recognize the value our presumed enemy brings to the table.
+For example, Democrats need to respect what Republicans bring to the discussion when they champion free markets, and Republicans need to respect the Democratic voices that remind us to care for the poor.
+Respecting — not tolerating or accepting — each other’s views can lead to cooperative efforts instead of conflicting ones.
 Common ground can be found, but not when we believe that the other person is motivated by hate.

-I suppose we expect politicians to act intolerant because they have clear agenda.
-But what if this same type of “asymmetry” is at work in the Church?
+I suppose we expect politicians to act intolerant because they have a clear agenda.
+But what if this same type of “asymmetry” is at work in the church?

 Christians of various doctrines and labels tend to view other Christian groups with suspicion and even judgement.
 Believing that the other camp’s ideology, theology or doctrine is wrong, the tendency is to create distance.
 Each group stays within the religious enclaves where people share their beliefs, values and worldviews.

-If you’ve ever sharpened a knife, you know that it only gets sharp from roughness and friction.
-Working and being in relationship with people who are different isn’t always smooth sailing.
-Sometimes there are conflicts and friction.
+If you’ve ever sharpened a knife, you know that it only gets sharp from friction.
+Working and being in relationship with people who are different isn’t easy.
+There are conflicts and friction.
 But if we avoid those types of conflicts, we shut the door on what could be a transformational experience for everyone involved.
-It could have the power to transform the future of the Church.
+It could have the power to transform not only us, but the church.

 You’ve heard it said that no person is an island.
 Humans don’t do well in isolation.
 And if Proverbs and Arthur Brooks are right, we especially need people who are different from us.